 For example, you could try to find an original ticket stub from the movie your parents saw on their first date and then frame it, along with a touching quote from the film.
 If you’re lucky, the frame could prove to be your biggest expense.
 Even a heartfelt letter to your recipient explaining what he or she means to you could make the perfect present in the right situation.

-Give Your Time: Sometimes, all those closest to us really want is to see us more.
-So, for example, you could make a standing date for lunch with your grandmother once a month or plans to take a day off from work for an outing with your child.
+- Give Your Time: Sometimes, all those closest to us really want is to see us more.
+So, for example, you could make a standing date for a video call with your grandmother once a week or plan to take a day off from work to spend some quality time with your child.
 This will give you something to “give” over the holidays without actually spending any money right now.

 The “being there” approach works for charitable giving, too.
 If you can’t afford a donation this holiday season, you could always volunteer with a worthy organization.
 You can double-check whether this makes sense in your situation with our Time vs. Money Charity Calculator.